Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/controls/shading.rst

 .. note::

-   The Look Dev option is not available when the render engine of the scene is set to Workbench.
+   The Material Preview option is not available when the render engine of the scene is set to Workbench.

 Wireframe